 Totally subverted in the German action series Der Clown.
 The clown from the title isn't a villain but the protagonist secret identity: he is a vigilante wearing a clown mask to fight crime.

-Vocaloid: Len Kagamine, playing Lemy/Remy Abelard, in the mothy song The Fifth: Pierrot/Gobanme no Piero, is a very unique example of this.
+Vocaloid: Kagamine Len, playing Lemy/Remy Abelard, in the Evillious Chronicles song Five the Pierrot/Gobanme no Piero, is a very unique example of this.
 First, he's just an assassin who has the nickname "Pierrot" and wears a clown outfit.
 Second, he's not really a monster.
 He's just been raised wrong by Santa/Julia Abelard, his adoptive mother and leader of the organization he belongs to, Pere Noel.